AdrianaCh87/Predicting-House-Sale-Price-in-Ames-Iowa/README.md

 # Conclusions and Recommendations
+1. In general, the stronger predictors for a house price are: overall house quality, square footage of the house including basement and garage, year built/remodeled, number of rooms, type of foundation, and kitchen quality.
+2. There are 28 neighborhoods in Ames, Iowa.
+The average in house sale price in each neighborhood varies from $100,231 in Meadow Village to $329,675 in Stone Brook
+3. The number of houses sold in Ames, IA goes up in the summer and down in the winter.
-1. Homeowners can increase the values of their properties by improving the quality of their kitchen and/or exterior covering of the house
+4. Homeowners can increase the values of their properties by improving the quality of their kitchen and/or exterior covering of the house
-2. Houses in these neighborhoods would be a good investment: Stone Brook, Northridge Heights, Northridge, Green Hills
+5. Houses in these neighborhoods would be a good investment: Stone Brook, Northridge Heights, Northridge, Green Hills
-3. This model is automated to clean and process data, and choose the best predictors for house pricing, therefore it can be used in other cities.
+6. This model is automated to clean and process data, and choose the best predictors for house pricing, therefore it can be used in other cities.